ask a scientist press

 Physical oceanographer Toby Garfield and big wave surfer Grant Washburn talk about the science of monster waves.
 Co-presented with KQED's QUEST program.
 Oct 2007.

-wes carroll math tutor pi day puzzle party
+wes carroll math tutor ask a scientist pi day puzzle party

 Left: Puzzle Master and math tutor Wes Carroll teases brains at Ask a Scientist's Pi Day Puzzle Party.
 Right: Contestants collaborate in the Bazaar Cafe's back garden.
 March 2007.